-The Economy of Living Things features work by four international artists – Ali Cherri, Steffani Jemison, Jumana Manna and Oscar Murillo – who draw on the visual arts, archaeology, music and literature to draw up an alternative map of modern migrations.
-The final part of the Satellite programme 10, the exhibition is concerned with the continual flow of people, plants, animals, artefacts and cultural products found in everyday life.
-It takes as its point of departure the recording of lived experience and the state of human progress in the twenty-first century.
-The artists frame their own subjectivity through the lens of the present while exploring deepening relationships between memory and fiction, communities and civilizations, the dead and the living.
+Presenting the work of four international artists The Economy of Living Things draws upon fields of visual art, archaeology, music and literature to reveal an alternative map of modern migrations.
+The exhibition is concerned with the constant flow of bodies and the movements of plants, animals, artefacts and other cultural products found in everyday life.
+Composed as a series of four solo exhibitions, it takes as its point of departure the recording of lived experience and the state of human progress in the twenty-first century.
+It is through the lens of the present that artists frame their own subjectivity while considering the deepening relationships between memory and fiction, communities and civilisations, the dead and the living.

 Thursday 23 November 2017 - Sunday 04 February, 2018.

 Palestinian artist Jumana Manna (born in the United States in 1987) makes films and sculptures that explore the ways in which social, political, and interpersonal forms of power interact with the human body.
 Her films weave together fact and fiction, biographical and archival materials, to investigate constructions of national and historical narratives.
 Her sculptures, more abstract by comparison, take interest in the calcifications of memory, as represented by the artefact real or forged.
 In recent projects, Manna has used film and sculpture to recompose various archival materials that pertain to historical narratives of the Levant and northern Europe as separate and relational geographies.
 These works have explored the ways in which economic, political and interpersonal forms of power condition architectural sites as well as human and plant life.

 Tuesday 17 October, 2017 - Sunday 21 January, 2018.